ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 #### Icons

-The client-user should be able to specify whether they want left icons on menu items or not. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._
+The client-user should be able to specify whether they want left icons on list items or not. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 #### Groups

-The client-user should be able to create groups for menu items. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._
+The client-user should be able to create groups for list items. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 > NOTE: NEEDS VISUAL DESIGN

-The client should be able to specify whether they want the group name to be visible on the component when the menu is closed.
+The client should be able to specify whether they want the group name to be visible on the component when the dropdown is closed.

 ![ ](spec-images/combobox-26.png)

 #### Secondary Text

-The client-user should be able to specify whether they want secondary text on menu items or not. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._
+The client-user should be able to specify whether they want secondary text on list items or not. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 #### Prefix & Suffix